ckeditor/ckeditor5/docs/installation/getting-started/quick-start-other.md

 {@img assets/img/online-builder-02-predefined-plugins.png 778 Predefined plugins.
 Feel free to remove unneeded ones.}

 Below the top bar with preselected plugins, you will find a sizable collection of features.
 You can add them to your custom build.
 Choose the ones that best suit your needs.
+Some of the plugins may not work well with others or require dependencies.
+Online builder will provide information in such cases.

 {@img assets/img/online-builder-03-plugin-choice.png 778 Predefined plugins.
 Some of the plugins to choose from.}